SPM-Bench: Benchmarking Large Language Models for Scanning Probe Microscopy: Results

-\textbf{Generational Leap and Reasoning Scaling.} Comparing \textit{qwen3.5-plus} with its predecessor \textit{qwen-vl-max} reveals the impact of reasoning-oriented scaling.
-While \textit{qwen-vl-max} struggles in abstract domains like \textit{Defect Engineering} (0.49) and \textit{Topology} (0.45), the newer version improves these scores by approximately 60\% (to 0.80 and 0.81).
-This "area expansion" in the radar plot confirms that increasing parameter count and optimizing for Chain-of-Thought (CoT) reasoning allows the model to better parse the spatial hierarchy of scientific figures, leading to a more accurate mapping of visual evidence to physical laws.
-Similarly, the \textbf{Gemini family} exhibits a noticeable generational leap; \textit{Gemini-3-flash-preview} significantly expands its reasoning radius in \textit{Electronic Structure} (0.57) compared to the 0.41 achieved by \textit{Gemini-2.5-flash-image}, suggesting a transition from surface-level recognition to semantic understanding.
+\textbf{Generational Leap and Reasoning Scaling.} Comparing \textit{qwen3.5-plus} with its predecessor \textit{qwen-vl-max} shows the impact of reasoning-oriented scaling.
+While \textit{qwen-vl-max} struggles in abstract fields like \textit{Defect Engineering} (0.49) and \textit{Topology} (0.45), the newer version improves these scores by approximately 60\%.
+This "area expansion" in the radar plot confirms that increasing parameter count and optimizing for Chain-of-Thought (CoT) reasoning allows the model to better parse the spatial hierarchy of scientific figures.
+Similarly, \textit{gemini-3.1-pro-preview} shows a marked improvement over \textit{gemini-3-flash-preview} in most fields, achieving its strongest result in \textit{Magnetic Materials} (0.70) and \textit{Energy Materials} (0.64).

-\textbf{Universal Bottlenecks in Quantum Domains.} Despite the general progress, specific "blind spots" persist across all model families. \textit{Defect Engineering and Property Modulation} remains the most formidable bottleneck, with scores typically 10--15\% lower than those in \textit{Morphology Analysis}.
-For instance, even the top-performing \textit{qwen3.5-plus} sees a dip to 0.79 in \textit{Energy} and 0.80 in \textit{Electronic}, while lower-tier models like \textit{gemini-2.5-flash-image} collapse to 0.29 in \textit{Defect}.
-This is likely because characterizing defects (e.g., atomic vacancies or dopants) requires the model to interpret "imperfections" against a theoretically perfect lattice, demanding a higher-order dual-task reasoning that most VLMs still struggle to coordinate.
-Such a gap implies that while pre-training data is abundant in ideal crystal structures, it lacks the deep logical scaffolding for non-ideal symmetry breaking.

-\textbf{Intra-family Evolutionary Refinement} While the gap between general-purpose VLMs and PhD-level physics remains significant, our results highlight a steady evolutionary trajectory within model families.
-In the \textbf{Qwen family}, \textit{qwen3-vl-235b-thinking} shows a consistent margin over \textit{qwen3-vl-plus} in domains requiring structural logic, such as \textit{Surface Chemical Reactions} (0.4091 vs. 0.3551) and \textit{Crystal Structure Analysis} (0.4808 vs. 0.4224).
-Similarly, the \textbf{Gemini family} exhibits a noticeable leap; \textit{Gemini-3-flash-preview} significantly expands its "reasoning radius" in \textit{Electronic Structure and Surface States} (0.5714) compared to the 0.4086 achieved by \textit{Gemini-2.5-flash-image-preview}.
-This suggests that recent iterations are successfully transitioning from "surface-level pattern matching" to a more nuanced understanding of reciprocal space and symmetry-breaking events.

-\textbf{Heterogeneous Knowledge Distribution and Universal Bottlenecks.} The radar charts expose specific "blind spots" shared by most models.
-For instance, \textit{Defect Engineering and Property Modulation} remains the most formidable bottleneck across all three families, with scores typically 10--15\% lower than those in \textit{Morphology Analysis}.
-This is likely because characterizing defects (e.g., atomic vacancies or dopants) requires the model to interpret "imperfections" against a theoretically perfect lattice, demanding a higher-order dual-task reasoning that most VLMs still struggle to coordinate.
-Such a gap implies that while pre-training data is abundant in ideal crystal structures, it lacks the deep logical scaffolding for non-ideal symmetry breaking, thereby hindering the models' ability to generalize across these structural outliers.